 BuzzFeed Stock Story (NASDAQ: BZFD)

 During the previous decade, many Facebook users were buzzing over BuzzFeed.
-Numerous personality, movie characters and other quizzes were offered on the platform.
+The platform offered numerous personality, movie characters, and other quizzes.

-It was a hit among groups of friends to compete for the desired results.
-I remember scrolling through my feed and seeing many of my friends sharing their results.
+Competing for the desired results was a hit among groups of friends.
+I remember scrolling through my feed and seeing many friends sharing their results.

 I wanted to be part of the fun and did the same.
-Occasionally, BuzzFeed articles bout useful gadgets with a link to purchase the item or news stories popped up.
+Occasionally, BuzzFeed articles about useful gadgets with links to purchase the item or news stories popped up.
 It was very clickbait, but we wanted to know the content and often clicked.

 Before going public, BuzzFeed had an interesting journey.
 BuzzFeed’s CEO since its early days in 2006, Jonah Peretti, wanted to reach billions of people with exciting content.
-Peretti and his partners decided to launch a bot, BuzzBot, to track trendy subjects.
+So Peretti and his partners launched a bot, BuzzBot, to track trendy subjects.

 The team then hired writers and editors to write on the subjects.
 The idea was successful.
 As soon as the website began attracting users, it began to raise funding.